eqsoft/seb2/README.md

 #### sebBrowserRequestHeader ####

 * type: string ("X-SafeExamBrowser-RequestHash")
-* Additional custom request header field added to each request.
-It is not recommanded to change the name of the header field for compatibility.
+* If [sendBrowserExamKey](#sendbrowserexamkey) is **true** a custom request header field is added to each request.
+It is not recommanded to change the name of the header field for compatibility issues.
 * The corresponding header key value is described in: [browserExamKey](#browserexamkey)

 #### sebDisableOCSP ####